Obtaining a police report for a car accident in Florida generally entails the following:

 - Providing any information the agency requests to find your report

-- Picking up the report in person or providing a mailing address
+- Picking up the report in person or request that it be sent to your mailing address

 What Information Will You Need to Obtain an Accident Report?

-Whether you are seeking a report from a police agency or the FLHSMV, you may need to provide:
+Whether you are seeking a crash report from a law enforcement agency or the FLHSMV, you may need to provide:

 - The approximate time of your accident

 - Any other requested information

 This information may help the responding party locate your accident report.